folio-org/mod-ncip/README.md

 ![Illustrates how the NCIP property values will be used on the item record](docs/images/ncipItemExample.png?raw=true "Illustrates how the NCIP property values will be used on the item record")

-This can be removed if it is no longer needed becuase of the evolution of the inventory module.

 ## Installing the module